sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/fire-configuration.rst

 2. Create workflow in Fire.

-Now, you can create an example workflow in Fire which reads from S3 bucket doing some filter and calculations and save the workflow.
+Now, you can create a Housing Analytics workflow in Fire which reads from S3 bucket doing some filter and calculations and save the workflow.

 .. figure:: ../../../_assets/aws/glue/aws_glue_2.PNG
    :alt: aws